If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - No yogurt maker

-While the Breville Fast Slow Pro lacks some of the functionality of the IP Ultra (no yogurt maker or sous vide, hello!), what it does it is does extremely well.
-Being a Breville product, this multicooker has a great heft and sense of quality; it is a pleasure to use.
-If you don't care about the functions it lacks and want a top-quality appliance, the Breville Fast Slow Pro is the one to go with.
+While the Breville Fast Slow Pro lacks some of the functionality of the IP Ultra (no yogurt maker or sous vide, hello!), what it does it is does extremely well, and it has more intuitive controls than some other multicookers.

 To Purchase on Amazon